chapmanb/bcbio.variation/README.md

        params: # Processing parameters associated with this experiment
          max-indel: Maximum indel size to include in non-structural variant comparisons (default: 30)
+         multiple-thresh: Threshold for percentage of comparisons to match to consider two multiple sample variants the same.
+                          (default: 1.0)
        approach: Type of comparison to do [compare,grade].
 Default compare.
        calls: # two or more calls to compare
          - name: Name of call type